 At Tortuga, our mission is to make travel easier.
 Our advice and recommendations are based on years of travel experience.
 We only recommend products that we use on our own travels.

 It’s possible to find lightweight, packable exercise shoes that will fit in your

 Exercise is synonymous with a healthy lifestyle, and most of us want to continue that healthy lifestyle on the road.
 We carry running shoes, travel yoga mats, search for local classes to get our sweat on, and choose our accommodations based on workout equipment and proximity to natural trails.
 Packing the ‘right’ footwear doesn’t necessarily mean that we’ll have to give up precious room in our travel backpack for the bulky, heavy and one-purpose only exercise shoes.

 Those hefty shoes of the past are no match for the running shoes of today.
 Top athletic companies and casual shoe companies, alike, have upped their games.
-There are so many options for lightweight running shoes, or second pair of travel shoes, that precious space in your carry on backpack is now well looked after.
+There are so many options for lightweight running and exercise shoes, or second pair of travel shoes, that precious space in your

-So, what should you look for in a pair of packable running shoes?
+So, what should you look for in a pair of packable exercise shoes?

-Things to Look for in Travel Running Shoes
+Things to Look for in Travel Running or Exercise Sneakers

 What makes a shoe travel friendly?
 That depends.
 Weight is certainly an issue.
 As is versatility.
 Consider where your adventures are likely to take you.
 Are you the traveler looking for that second pair of shoes to cover all bases?
 Do you have specific footwear needs?
 Are you wearing these on your journey or packing them in your luggage?
 Your version of ‘travel-friendly’ might be different than mine – consider your needs and travel lifestyle before clicking ‘purchase’.